0xnogo/nft-openAction-kit/README.md

 When a post appears in a Lens application feed with the NFT minting action attached, the app can use this package to populate metadata to appear on a UI and generate calldata to perform the transaction.

+## Supported Collections

+### Zora

+- Any NFT that is actively minting and is priced in ETH
+  - NFTs that are priced in other ERC20 tokens are not currently supported
+  - If an NFT page is listed as "secondary" this means it is no longer a primary mint and is not supported

+### Pods Media

+- Any NFT that is actively minting

+### Under Construction:

+- SuperRare
+- Rarible
+- OpenSea

 ## Features

 - Function 1: `detectAndReturnCalldata`.
 Detects the NFT platform and returns the calldata to be used in the post action.